Quantum sensing with a spin ensemble in a two-dimensional material

-where $\mathcal{C}$ is the readout efficiency of a single sensor, $\gamma$ is the gyromagnetic ratio of the sensors, and $T_\text{init}$ and $T_\text{read}$ denote the sensor initialization and readout times, respectively.
+where $\mathcal{C}$ is the single-sensor readout efficiency, $\gamma$ is the gyromagnetic ratio, and $T_\text{init}$ and $T_\text{read}$ denote the sensor initialization and readout times, respectively.
 In particular, $\mathcal{C}\sqrt{N_e}$ can be regarded as an ensemble readout efficiency, given by

 where $\alpha_0' = N_e\alpha_0$ and $\alpha_1' = N_e \alpha_1$ denote the number of photons collected during a single readout pulse of duration $T_\text{read}$ for the optically bright and dark states, respectively, with $\alpha_{0,1}$ being the mean photon counts from single spins~\cite{degen2017quantum}.
 In our experiment, the achievable maximum optical contrast is measured to be $2(\alpha_0' - \alpha_1')/(\alpha_0' + \alpha_1') \approx 0.1$, which yields an ensemble readout efficiency of $\mathcal{C}\sqrt{N_{e}} \approx 0.035$.
 Using $T_2 = 29~\mu\text{s}$ obtained from a 512-pulse XY8 sequence in the magnetic sensing mode, together with $T_\text{init} = 0.4~\mu\text{s}$, $T_\text{read} = 0.6~\mu\text{s}$, and $\gamma = \gamma_z$, we estimate the sensitivity of our boron-vacancy ensemble sensor to be $\eta_\text{ac} \approx 138$~nT/$\sqrt{\text{Hz}}$ at an optimal sensing time of $T+T_\text{init}+T_\text{read} \approx 10~\mu\text{s}$ (Extended Data Fig.~\ref{fig:sensitivity}).
 It is important to note that the AC sensitivity is estimated using XY8, as this sequence better preserves spectral information and offers higher sensitivity compared with CPMG (see Fig.~\ref{fig:Fig4} of the main text).